No.6 Collaborations Project: Singles

 The lead single of the album, "I Don't Care", a collaboration with Canadian singer Justin Bieber, was released on 10 May 2019.
 The song debuted and peaked at number one on the UK Singles Chart and number two on the US Billboard Hot 100.

 The second single, "Cross Me", which features American rappers Chance the Rapper and PnB Rock, was released on 24 May 2019. as the album's second single.
 The song reached number four in the UK and number 25 on the Hot 100.

 The third single, "Beautiful People", which features American singer-songwriter Khalid, was released on 28 June 2019.
 The song reached number one in the UK and number 13 on the Hot 100.

 The dual fourth singles, "Blow", a collaboration with American singer-songwriters Chris Stapleton and Bruno Mars, and "Best Part of Me", which features American singer Yebba, were both released on 5 July 2019.
 The songs debuted and peaked at numbers 60 and 99 on the Hot 100, respectively.

-The dual fifth singles, "Antisocial", a collaboration with American rapper and singer Travis Scott, and "South of the Border", which features Cuban-American singer Camila Cabello and American rapper Cardi B, were both released alongside the album on 12 July 2019.
+The dual fifth singles, "Antisocial", a collaboration with American rapper and singer Travis Scott, and "South of the Border", which features Cuban-American singer Camila Cabello and Dominican-American rapper Cardi B, were both released alongside the album on 12 July 2019.
 The latter song reached number four in the UK and both songs reached at numbers 37 and 49 on the Hot 100, respectively.

 The sixth single, "Take Me Back to London", which features British rapper Stormzy, was sent to UK radio airplay on 9 August 2019.
 The song reached number one in the UK.

 The seventh single, "Nothing on You", which features Argentine rapper Paulo Londra and British rapper Dave, was released on 8 August 2019.

 The eighth and final single, "Put It All on Me", which features fellow English singer-songwriter Ella Mai, was released on 22 December 2019.